Amsterdam/amsterdam-app-contact/README.md

 ### Developer documentation:
 README-development.md Here you can find among other settings e.g. how to enable debug mode.

+### Push to shared ACR
+By tagging the main branch the publish pipeline will be triggered.
+The reuslting image will be pushed to the shared ACR and the tag will be used as the image version number, provided it follows semantic versioning (x.x.x)

 ### Setup your database credentials
 ```
     run: chmod +x set_env.py && ./set_env.py